 Year: 1921

 This motor yacht was a familiar sight around Detroit and Chicago in the 1920s.
 Automobile manufacturing mogul Horace Dodge named SS Delphine after his daughter and designed an unusual quadruple steam expansion engine for the vessel, which gave her an impressive top speed of 15 knots.
 During World War II she served as the flagship of Admiral King, the Commander-in-Chief of the US Fleet.
-Laid up in 1962, she was bought by the Seafarers International Union for use as a headquarters ship but fell into disrepair in the early 1990s.
-She was later acquired by a Singapore company which planned to convert her into a mini-cruise liner for Asian waters, but this sale fell through.
+Laid up in 1962, she was bought by the Seafarers International Union for use as a headquarters ship, but fell into disrepair in the early 1990s.
+SS Delphine was later acquired by a Singapore company which planned to convert her into a mini-cruise liner for Asian waters, but the sale fell through.
 Happily, she was purchased by a Belgian buyer, Ineke Bruynooghe, and a thorough restoration and conversion brought both the yacht and her original steam engines back to new condition.

 Cocoa Bean